DevExpress/devextreme-documentation/concepts/05 Widgets/Diagram/28 Restrict Edit Operations/20 Prohibit Individual Operations.md

     </tr>
 </table>

-- The **updateUI** parameter specifies whether the event responds to a user action or requests instruction on related UI command availability.
+- The **reason** parameter specifies whether the event responds to a user action or requests instruction on related UI command availability.

-    - The `true` value indicates that the UI component is updating the UI.
+    - The `checkUIElementAvailability` value indicates that the UI component is updating the UI.
 Set the **allowed** option to `false` to hide the UI element associated with the specified operation.

-    - The `false` value indicates that a user attempts an edit operation.
+    - The `modelModification` value indicates that a user attempts an edit operation.
 You can specify whether the operation is allowed and display an error message if necessary.

 ---
 ##### jQuery